ld32/SmartSlurm/README.md

 done

 # After the 5 jobs finish, when submitting more jobs, ssbatch auto adjusts memory and run-time according input file size
-# Notice: Slurm will submit one job to short partition, and reserves 21M memory and 13 minute run-time
+# Notice: this command submits the job to short partition, and reserves 21M memory and 13 minute run-time
-export SSBATCH_S=useSomeMemTimeAccordingInputSize.sh # This is optional because the software name is the same as the slurm script export SSBATCH_I=bigText1.txt,bigText2.txt # This is to tell ssbatch the input file to calculate input file size sbatch -t 2:0:0 --mem 2G --wrap="useSomeMemTimeAccordingInputSize.sh bigText1.txt bigText$2.txt"
+export SSBATCH_S=useSomeMemTimeAccordingInputSize.sh # This is optional because the software name is the same as the slurm script export SSBATCH_I=bigText1.txt,bigText2.txt # This is required to tell ssbatch the input file name to calculate input file size sbatch -t 2:0:0 --mem 2G --wrap="useSomeMemTimeAccordingInputSize.sh bigText1.txt bigText$2.txt"

 # The second way to tell the input file name and software name: